tchajed/sys-verif-fa25/docs/assignments/hw1/rocq_exercises.md

 ::: info

-This is a rendered version of the Coq assignment.
+This is a rendered version of the Rocq assignment.
 You should do the assignment in the file `src/sys_verif/assignments/hw1/rocq_exercises.v`.

 :::